-The publication of the Government’s 25 year Environmental Plan in early January, and the ongoing development of a ‘Resources and Waste Management’ strategy, means that 2018 is an opportune moment for RRfW academia and industry to engage with policy makers.
+The publication of the Government’s 25 year Environmental Plan and the ongoing development of a ‘Resources and Waste Management’ strategy meant that 2018 was an opportune moment for RRfW academia and industry to engage with policy makers.
 Innovations in resource recovery technology will require facilitative policy and regulation in order to ensure the translation of research into practice.
-Using case studies and research outputs arising from the RRfW programme we will be actively working with policy makers and advisors to promote knowledge transfer from the RRfW projects and mini-projects.
+Using case studies and research outputs arising from the RRfW programme we actively worked with policy makers and advisors to promote knowledge transfer from the RRfW projects and mini-projects.

-The policy impact project looks to review and consolidate relevant outputs from the RRfW programme under a number of common themes:
+The policy impact project looked to review and consolidate relevant outputs from the RRfW programme under a number of common themes:

 - Economic, environmental, social drivers and barriers

 - Gaps in knowledge in relation to policy

 The project aimed to highlight the potential for optimising the management of industrial wastes for both economic, environmental and social benefits.
 Findings were communicated via policy and practice notes focussing on two areas:

 - Making the most of industrial wastes: strengthening resource security of valuable metals for clean growth in the UK

 - The organic waste gold rush: optimising resource recovery in the UK bioeconomy